Channel Modeling for Multi-Receiver Molecular Communication Systems: Abstract

 \section{Abstract}

 Molecular Communication via Diffusion (MCvD) is a prominent small-scale technology, which roots from the nature.
-Molecular single-input-single-output (SISO) topology is one of the most studied molecular networks in the literature, with solid analytical foundations on channel behavior and advanced modulation techniques.
-Although molecular SISO topologies are well-studied, the literature is yet to provide sufficient analytical modeling on multiple-output systems with fully absorbing receivers.
-In this paper, a comprehensive recursive model for channel estimation and modeling of molecular single-input-multiple-output (SIMO) systems is proposed as a sufficiently accurate channel approximation method.
-With its recursive nature, the model is used to estimate the channel behavior of molecular SIMO systems.
-A simplified approximation model is also presented with reduced computational requirements, resulting in slightly less accurate channel estimation.
-Analytical expressions for both models are derived.
-The performance of the proposed methods are evaluated via topological analysis and error metrics, and the methods show promising results on channel estimation compared to computer-simulated data.
-Furthermore, the approximation matches quite well with the comprehensive model, which indicates significant success in terms of model performance.
+With solid analytical foundations on channel response and advanced modulation techniques, molecular single-input-single-output (SISO) systems are one of the most studied molecular networks in the literature.
+However, the literature is yet to provide sufficient analytical channel modeling on molecular multiple-output systems with fully absorbing receivers, {one of the common applications in the area.
+In this paper, a channel model for molecular single-input-multiple-output (SIMO) systems is proposed for estimating the channel response of such systems.
+With the model's recursive nature, the closed-form solution of the channel response of molecular 2-Rx SIMO systems is analytically derived.
+A simplified model with lower complexity is also presented at a cost of slightly less accurate channel estimation.
+The models are extended to the molecular SIMO systems with more than two receivers.
+The performance of the methods are evaluated for several topologies with different parameters, and the accuracy of the model is verified by comparing to computer-simulated channel estimations in terms of quantitative error metrics such as root-mean-squared error.
+The performance of the simplified model is verified by the amount of deviation, indicating sufficient channel modeling performance with reduced computational power.}